Sigmmma/c20/src/content/general/source-data/materials/h1-materials/readme.md

 | `-` | **Breakable property**.
 Use this for breakable glass surfaces.
 When destroyed they will shatter into small particles and become collisionless.
 | `&` | **AI deafening property**.
 This is a special kind of portal which does not propagate sound.
 AI will not be able to hear sounds through it.
 | `.` | **Exact portal property**.
 This symbol can be used for materials which are always used on surfaces that perfectly separate one space from another.
 In other words, they will work just like `+exactportal`.
 This is an easy way to automatically create some exact portals where you have enclosed spaces behind glass and grates.

+There is no symbol for surfaces which only projectiles will collide with; just `*` for blocking vehicles/players and `@` for blocking everything.
+However, you _can_ create a custom [device_light_fixture](~h1/tags/object/device/device_light_fixture#collisions) since this object type blocks projectiles but not players and vehicles.
+This makes them ideal for energy-shielded doorways.